medi-snap/website/README.md

 ### Notifications

-- Notifications are sent out at the time of dosage by default
+- Notifications are sent out at the time of dosage by default ([customizable](#customization-of-dosage-timings))
-- Notifications are clickable and it brings you into the home screen of the app (if open)
+- Notifications are clickable and it brings you into the home screen of the app

 ## Tech Stack
 - React Native